 What are the Different Access Techniques?

-Access Network, the network between local exchange and subscribers in the Telecom Network accounts for a major portion of resources both in terms of capital and manpower.
-So far, the subscriber loop has remained in the domain of the copper cable providing cost effective solution in the past.
+Access Network, the network between the local exchange and subscribers in the Telecom Network accounts for a major portion of resources both in terms of capital and manpower.
+So far, the subscriber loop has remained in the domain of the copper cable providing a cost-effective solutions in the past.
 Need for quick deployment of subscriber loop, coverage of inaccessible & remote locations and requirement of more bandwidth for new services coupled with advances in technology have led to the emergence of new Access Technologies.
 Modern access network technologies are discussed here.

 2.0 IMPORTANCE OF ACCESS NETWORK

-However the copper pair cables still dominate the subscriber loop (local network) due to certain reasons primarily based on techno-economic considerations.
-This copper based local network is considered to be responsible for most of the faults in telecom network.
+However, the copper pair cables still dominate the subscriber loop (local network) due to certain reasons primarily based on techno-economic considerations.
+This copper-based local network is considered to be responsible for most of the faults in the telecom network.
 The obvious reasons are congestion of underground facilities, complex network planning and limitation of copper cables to handle digital signals leading to a network inappropriate for extending broadband integrated services digital network (ISDN).